OnurTumer91/devops24/examinations/03/README.md

 ## QUESTION A

 What does the `ansible.builtin.debug` module actually do?
+A: Types out variables as output for debugging so we see what's happening.

 ## QUESTION B

 What is the variable 'ansible_facts' and where does it come from?
+A: It is a collection of sysinfo that Ansible gathers from all hosts prior to running tasks.(OS,IP,Hostname,Hårdvaror etc)

 ## QUESTION C